About the Steven D. Gold Award

 The Steve Gold Award recognizes a person who has made a significant contribution to public financial management in the field of intergovernmental relations and state and local finance.
 The award is given annually by APPAM, the National Conference of State Legislatures, and the National Tax Association, in memory of Steve Gold, an active member of all three organizations whose career and life tragically were shortened by illness.

 Winners of the Steve Gold Award receive a plaque and recognition at the annual conference of the specific organization that chairs the selection committee.
 The sponsoring organizations rotate in chairing the selection committee.
 The sponsoring organizations rotate in chairing the selection committee.
 APPAM is convening the selection committee for the 2020 award.
 The selection committee may decide not to make an award in any particular year.
 NCSL gave the award in 2019.
 Nominations are welcome from any institution.
-Please send an email to Samantha Oliver Thomason at firstname.lastname@example.org with a CV and a letter of recommendation by July 17, 2020.
+An email to Samantha Oliver Thomason at email@example.com with a CV and a letter of recommendation by July 17, 2020 was the way to apply.

 (* denotes an APPAM award year)